haritsrhn/Group-Project---Telegram-Bot/README.md

          2. Design and Architecture:
                - Explain overall system design and architecture.
-               - Justify use of Telegram Bot platform and Java programming language.
+               - Justify the use of the Telegram Bot platform and Java programming language.
                - Present class diagram showing relationships.

          3. Implementation:
-               - Describe step-by-step implementation process.
+               - Describe the step-by-step implementation process.
                - Discuss coding practices and design patterns.
                - Address implementation challenges.

          4. System Testing:
-               - Explain testing approach for correctness and reliability.
+               - Explain the testing approach for correctness and reliability.
                - Describe test scenarios and cases.
                - Present test results, including bug resolutions.